 Products tested and certified in the United States to U.S. regulations and standards are likely to have to be retested and re-certified to EU requirements as a result of the EU’s different approach to the protection of the health and safety of consumers and the environment.
 Where products are not regulated by specific EU technical legislation, they are always subject to the EU’s General Product Safety Directive as well as to possible additional national requirements.

-European Union legislation and standards created under the New Approach are harmonized across the Member States and European Economic Area countries to allow for the free flow of goods.
-An example of the New Approach is CE marking.
+European Union legislation and standards created under the so-called New Approach are harmonized across the Member States and European Economic Area countries to allow for the free flow of goods.
+New approach laws require the use by the manufacturer of CE marking.

 The concept of New Approach legislation is slowly disappearing as the New Legislative Framework (NLF), which entered into force in January 2010, was put in place to serve as a blueprint for existing and future CE marking legislation.
-Existing legislation has been reviewed to bring them in line with the NLF concepts, which means that, as of 2016, new requirements are being addressed and new reference numbers are to be used on declarations of conformity.
-For more information about the NLF.
+Existing legislation has been reviewed to bring them in line with the NLF concepts, For more information about the NLF

 While harmonization of EU legislation can facilitate access to the EU Single Market, manufacturers should be aware that regulations (mandatory) and technical standards (voluntary) might also function as barriers to trade if U.S. standards are different from those of the European Union.

 There are also export guides to import regulations and standards available on the Foreign Agricultural Service’s website: FAIRS Export Certificate Report

 EU standards setting is a process based on consensus initiated by industry or mandated by the European Commission and carried out by independent standards bodies, acting at the national, European or international level.
-There is strong encouragement for non-governmental organizations, such as environmental and consumer groups, to actively participate in European standardization.
+There is strong encouragement for non-governmental organizations, such as environmental, labor and consumer groups, to actively participate in European standardization.

 Many standards in the EU are adopted from international standards bodies such as the International Standards Organization (ISO).
 The drafting of specific EU standards is handled by three European standards organizations: